alelovo/Project_programming/README.md

 * 'presentation_sl.py': where there is the code relating to the presentation on streamlit.

-* 'best of my project': Where I have arranged and explained the code, where what I consider most important about my project is contained (collab che devo caricare)
+* 'best of my project': Where I have arranged and explained the code, where what I consider most important about my project is contained (collab che devo caricare) (I suggest viewing this)